Infrastructure package scales down Biden climate investments - News Break

 The bipartisan infrastructure deal the White House signed off on Thursday includes investments in key climate provisions President Biden has pushed for, but scales down investment in them.

-The deal includes funding for electric vehicles (EV), the power grid and resilience, but it appears to put less money toward the programs than called for in the president’s American Jobs Plan.
+The deal includes funding for electric vehicles, the power grid and resilience, but appears to put less money toward these programs than the president’s American Jobs Plan has called for.

 That plan called for spending $174 billion to “win the EV market,” including the goal of building a national network of 500,000 electric vehicle chargers by 2030 and electrifying 20 percent of the country’s yellow school bus fleet.